 In any case, the concept of using cake scraps and turning them into a completely different treat was such a novel and fun idea.
 These days, I don’t even bother waiting to have cake scraps, I’ll bake a cake with the sole purpose of making cake balls, because honestly, they’re really just that fun to eat.

 And they make adorable gifts.
 In our bakery, we wrap them up individually and in little 4-packs.
 Just look how cute they are, all packaged up ❤️

-We make these at Explorado Market and sell them locally, but why should the locals have all the fun?
+We make these at cardnl and sell them locally, but why should the locals have all the fun?
 This recipe is the same one we use in our bakery, and now you can enjoy it yourself at home.

 - 1 bag Explorado Market Sweet Keto Bake Mix

 - 2 Tbsp Lakanto Golden

 - 1/4 cup + 3 Tbsp Explorado Market High-Fat Cocoa Powder

 - 2 1/2 Tbsp Explorado Market Black Cocoa Powder

 - 1/3 cup Coconut Milk (or milk of your choice)